cjdbarlow/Part-One/protein_metabolism.md

 ---
 ##Footnotes
 Ammonia can also be produced in the kidney by the deamination of glutamate in the kidney.
 In this instance:
-* It is eliminated directly in urine as ammoniium
+* It is eliminated directly in urine as ammonium
 * Does not enter the urea cycle

 --